Quantum-Accelerators/quacc/docs/user/executors.md

     3. Sets the minimum number of blocks (e.g. Slurm jobs) to maintain during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
 We set this to 1 so that the pilot job is always running.

     4. Sets the maximum number of active blocks (e.g. Slurm jobs) during [elastic resource management](https://parsl.readthedocs.io/en/stable/userguide/execution.html#elasticity).
 We set this to 1 here for demonstration purposes, but it can be increased to have multiple Slurm jobpacks running simultaneously.

-    !!!
-Tip

-        Dr. Logan Ward has a nice example on YouTube describing a very similar example [here](https://youtu.be/0V4Hs4kTyJs?t=398).

 === "Jobflow"